 African cities are complex and dynamic, frequently experiencing contested political systems and rapid growth.
-We’re initially working in 13 focus cities within sub-Saharan Africa with the potential and need for urban reform, building on extensive research, networks and experience.
+We’re working in a range of focus cities within sub-Saharan Africa with the potential and need for urban reform, building on extensive research, networks and experience.

 Accra is the capital city of Ghana, the national economic centre and the country’s main connection with the global economy.